MaCisHacked/govbuddy-aussie-assist/README.md

 </p>

-## Coala — Australia’s Smart Government Companion
+## Coala — Your Smart Government Companion

 **Find services.
 Claim benefits.
 Stay safe online.**
 Coala helps Australians navigate government programs and datasets in plain English — with **clickable source links** so you can verify everything yourself.